-FUND SOURCE Purpose WHO MAY APPLY LOCAL MATCH Public Transportation Account Budget State funds \$7,000,000 Grant Min \$100,000 Grant Max \$1,000,000 Support planning actions at local and regional levels that advance climate change adaptation efforts on the transportation system, especially efforts that serve the communities most vulnerable to climate change impacts.
-The following are eligible to apply as a primary applicant: • MPOs • RTPAs • Transit Agencies • Cities and Counties • Native American Tribal Governments • Local and Regional Agencies • Special Districts The following are eligible to apply as a sub-applicant: • Transit Agencies • Universities and Community Colleges • Native American Tribal Governments • Cities and Counties • Community-Based Organizations • Non-Profit Organizations (501.c.3) • Other Public Entities 11.47% minimum (in cash or an inkind contribution).
-The entire minimum 11.47% local match may be in the form of an eligible in-kind contribution.
+Fund Source Purpose WHO MAY APPLY LOCAL M ATCH Public Transportation Account Budget State funds \$7,000,000 Grant Min \$100,000 Grant Max \$1,000,000 Support planning actions at local and regional levels that advance climate change adaptation efforts on the transportation system, especially efforts that serve the communities most vulnerable to climate change impacts. sub-applicant: MPOs/RTPAs Transit Agencies Cities and Counties Native American Tribal 11.47% minimum (in cash or an in- kind contribution).
 Staff time from the primary applicant counts as cash match.

-^{} For in-kind contribution requirements, refer to Page 13 of this Guide.
+\ For in-kind contribution requirements, refer to Page 13 of this Guide.